WolfDev8675/RepoSJX7/README.md

 Project 2.
 A story with charts and dashboard to prepare 360° view of customer in tableau.

- Use Tableau as a base to visualize from a customer database of an establishment based in Mexico and spannig across the country with data entries from different states of the country
+ Use Tableau as a base to visualize from a customer database of an establishment based in Mexico and spanning across the country with data entries from different states of the country

  Task Targets:
  1. Clean Data and Process if possible (EDA tasks)